suboczsubocz702/DynC-interpreter/README.md

 - interpreter evaluation

 DynC intentionally mixes design traits from several languages in order to explore their behavior when combined.

-DYNC IS CURRENTLY AVAILABLE ONLY AS A LINUX BINARY
 ---

 # Example